cloudwatt/os_image_factory/images/bundle-trusty-zabbix/README_EN.md

 As shown above, it will parse the assigned floating-IP of your stack into a URL link, with the right port included.
 You can then click or paste this into your browser of choice and bask in the glory of a fresh Zabbix instance.
 For now, our monitoring server and client are configured.
 We need to access the Zabbix interface using the IP address of our server http://X.X.X.X

-* login : Admin
+* login : admin
-* mot de passe : zabbix
+* password : zabbix

+Remember to change the default password immediately after your authentication.

 ![Interface connection zabbix](https://cdn-02.memo-linux.com/wp-content/uploads/2015/03/zabbix-07-300x253.png)